KTRBS/Devock-Tool-Lite/README.md

 - This is Devock Tool base (lite)
 - Defalut json is set to v47 because yes

-## # How to use?
+## How to use?
-- Edit "BASE OFFER" at line 4 and same change to line 58
+- Run and type correct path to server

 ## Ingame
 ![preview](https://github.com/user-attachments/assets/0b0a2d35-cc86-45d7-8d7e-d3dc104b419b)